durability-labs/archivist-docs/learn/what-is-codex.md

 # What is Codex?

-Work in progress :construction:

-Codex is a decentralised data storage platform that provides exceptionally strong censorship resistance and durability guarantees.
+Codex is a decentralised data storage protocol.
+Its primary features are strong censorship resistance and durability guarantees.
+It has a reference implementation by the same name, written in nim.
 It serves as the storage layer of the [Logos](https://logos.co/) tech stack.
 Alongside the trustless agreement layer, [Nomos](http://nomos.tech), and the communications layer, [Waku](http://waku.org), it is one of the Logos Collective's foundational projects.

 <br/>